Rockin’ Romance and Local Legends (Hour 2)

 Look it up.

-It's gonna, what was that?
+It's going to, what was that?

 What was the video game that the guy had the same kind of hairdo as the big boy?